-Mash the bananas in a bowl and set aside.
+- Mash the bananas in a bowl and set aside.

 - Cream the sugar and shortening together until well-mixed and fluffy.

 - Add eggs, one at a time, until fully incorporated.

 - Add the buttermilk (use real buttermilk if you can, it gives the best results!) and mix until well-combined.

 - Add the dry ingredients to the wet in 3-4 batches, mixing each time until just incorporated.

+- Add the mashed bananas and the vanilla, mix until evenly distributed in the batter.
 If you like, you can add semi-sweet chocolate chips, walnuts, or pecans at this point.
 Or if you're making multiple loaves, try sprinkling something different into each loaf.
 I guarantee there's no wrong way to add chocolate to this bread!